 5. Tenant Populations of Individuals with Children

-Total Points Possible: 3
+Total Points Possible: 3 (Applications for Acquisition/Rehabilitation or Rehabilitation will automatically receive these points)

+At least 50% of the total AHTC units (excluding the manager’s unit) have two bedrooms or more

+OR

 At least 30% of the total AHTC units (excluding the manager’s unit) have three bedrooms or more.

 If the Development receives 8 points in the Targeted Populations category, it will not receive points in this category.

-Documentation Requirements: The Unit Distribution and Rents must reflect the bedroom sizes.
+Documentation Requirements: Refer to Attachment #11 Application Self Score Sheet & Certification.
+The Unit Distribution and Rents must reflect the bedroom sizes.